-, and a second s E Applications over the past two years to any sports organization or f of the Player ?
-(Please check one) arug testing agency on benar 1 of the 1 tayer.
-(I lease effect one) ] ☐ Yes No
+, and the second se E Applications over the past two years to any sports organization or f of the Player ?
+(Please check one) Yes □ No

 (If yes, please attach copies of the TUE Applications and all attachments, as well as all related correspondence with the sports organization or testing agency.)

 For which substance(s)?
 (Generic Name/Active Ingredient)

 To whom was it submitted?

+When was it submitted?

 When was it submitted?

 Was it approved?